OBJECTIVE OF RING OF FIRE: The objective of Ring of Fire is to not pull the last king card.

 END OF GAME

 The game ends when the last king is pulled.
-The person to draw this card must drink from the king’s cup (aka the gross cup in the middle).
+As mentioned already, the person to draw this card must drink from the King’s cup (AKA the gross cup in the middle).

 FREQUENTLY ASKED QUESTIONS

 The Ring of Fire rules are typical of standard drinking games.
-However, the Ring of fire drinking rules could be changed to fit a non drinking group.
-I would suggest either using nonalcoholic beverages or fitting it to be a points-only game.
+However, the Ring of Fire drinking rules could be changed to fit a non-drinking group.
+You could either simply play the traditional game with non-alcoholic beverages or change the rules to fit non-drinkers.

-IN terms of drinking games Ring of fire is a bit more complicated than the standard games that get you drunk.
-However, the great thing about it compared to other drinking games though, is that the rules are totally subjective to your play group.
+In terms of drinking games, Ring of Fire can be a bit more complicated than the standard games that get you drunk.
+However, the great thing about this game is that the rules are totally subjective to your group.
 It is also one of those games that the more you play it, the easier it is to remember the rules.
 You can also always print out the rules or write them down on your phone.

 This game plays three or more players.
-Like most drinking games it priorities groups of players so you can play this game with as many people as you like and they may filter in and out as they wish.
-Please remember to always drink responsibly and make sure you and your friends make it home safe.
+Like most drinking games, you can play this game with as many players as you want, and people can easily filter in and out as they wish throughout the game.
+Please remember to always drink responsibly, and make sure you and your friends make it home safe!

-Drinking games, in general, are not typically safe for work, but if your job is more casual with drinking then this game can be a fun game to play after work hours.
-The prompts are not scandalous in nature, so as long as the players keep things kosher the game should be relatively tame.
+Drinking games, in general, are not safe for work, but if your job is more casual with drinking, then this game can be a fun game to play after work hours.
+The prompts are not scandalous in nature, so as long as the players keep things kosher, the game should be relatively tame.
 But with that said, there’s no guarantee you won’t get drunk in front of your boss!